Arackulele/GrimoraMod/README.md

 #### Ability/Card Changes

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Fixed multiple issues with `Skin Crawler` ability.
+  - New description: When one of your creatures is placed in an adjacent space to [creature], [creature] will hide under it providing a +1 buff.
+Cards on the left take priority.

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Fixed issue with `Handy` ability drawing a new hand for the player if the card would die and then reanimated during the first phase of Grimora's fight.